Digital-Compass-GmbH/docker-python-talib/README.md

 ## Preparation
 Before creating the new docker image, copy the current requirements file into the directory.
+Manually remove talib from the dependency list as it is installed later.
+(Yes we could install everything in the end but we follow a fail fast approach, since building talib on an M1 for amd64 takes a lot of time)

 ## build the image